utahta/pythonbrew/README.rst

   Runs the buildout with specified or current using python.

 venv
-  Create isolated python environments.
+  Create isolated python environments (uses virtualenv and virtualenvwrapper)

 version
   Show version.

-See more details below:
+See more details below

-  pythonbrew help <command>
+  `pythonbrew help <command>`

 LICENCE
 =======